eugeniodepalo/react-native-gtk4/packages/react-native-gtk4/README.md

 ### Usage

-Check out the example applications in the [example](example) directory for a working example of a React Native GTK4 application.
+Check out the example applications in the [examples](examples) directory for a working example of a React Native GTK4 application.

 ## Contributing